 Zagreb, one of the oldest European cities, is not only administrative but also the economic, diplomatic and cultural capital of Croatia, with a population of almost one million.

-Zagreb is a city of science and culture.
-The city has approximately fifty museums and galleries, as well as private art collections and about twenty theatres and music venues.
+Zagreb is also a city of science and culture.
+The city has approximately 50 museums and galleries, as well as more than 20 theatres and music venues.
+Some of the most interesting cultural spots to visit are the Museum of Broken Relationships, Museum of Illusions and Zagreb 80’s Museum.
 Many open-air events and exhibitions are organized from spring to autumn.
-While walking down the streets of Zagreb, you can admire the architecture, which mostly dates back to the Austro-Hungarian Empire.
+While walking down the streets of Zagreb, you can admire the classic European architecture, mostly dating back to the Austro-Hungarian Empire.

 Even though Zagreb is a Central European city, in many ways, it has a Mediterranean way of life.

-Romantic ambient of the upper town Zagreb intensified by a glass of wine is what has made this “all-summer-event” the most popular getaway from the daily routine.
-It’s a sure way to forget you’re in a busy capital and a great chance to meet locals.
+The romantic ambient of the Upper Town in Zagreb is made perfect by having a delicious glass of Croatian wine at what has become the most popular hiding place from the bustling sounds of the city.
+It is a sure way to forget you are in a busy capital and also a great opportunity to meet locals.

 Island of Krk